Matching with Nested and Bundled Pandora Boxes: Initial Attempts

-The key feature of the proof is the observation that a bundled-box algorithm is forced to pay to open boxes with unhelpful information, which can be avoided by an algorithm inspecting endpoints independently.
+The proof of Proposition \ref{prop:simul-fails} uses the bundled star graph given in Figure \ref{fig:star-graph}.
+The key observation is that a bundled-box algorithm is forced to pay to open boxes with unhelpful information, which can be avoided by an algorithm inspecting endpoints independently.
 This result may have implications for the design of matching platforms such as labor markets, where it suggests enabling at least some asynchronous inspection.

+\begin{proof} We combine the values along each edge of the bundled star graph and note that exactly one edge can be chosen by a matching: we can claim exactly one box.
+We denote the combined boxes on each edge $\{i,j\}$ as having a value $v_{\{i,j\}}' = v_{ij} + v_{ji}$ with new value distribution $v_{\{i,j\}}'\sim D_{\{i,j\}}'$, the convolution of $D_{ij}$ and $D_{ji}$.